Pollen Counts in Tucson, AZ

 Ragweed

 Today, the ragweed pollen count is expected to be moderate with a pollen count of 30 grains per cubic meter.
-In the coming days, the ragweed pollen count is expected to decrease to 2 grains/㎥ on Saturday, which is considered to be low.
+In the coming days, the ragweed pollen count is expected to decrease to 20 grains/㎥ on Friday, which is considered to be moderate.

 Download SVG